 The Arab region is faced with many environmental challenges including the management of available natural resources, the extraction and production of oil and gas, water shortages, aridity and drought, various types of pollution, as well as climate change and its impacts.
 Education is a key tool in tackling these environmental issues, by promoting knowledge on environment and sustainable development, which can lead to action.
-While it is necessary to approach environment in the broader context of sustainable development, the specific topics of Environmental Education should not be lost.
+While it is necessary to approach environmental Education should not be lost.
 After all, concern about the environment was the main factor that triggered the concept of Sustainable Development.